 The Boone Area is comprised of people who want to share the creativity that has always been a part of the local culture.
 While in Boone, visiting the area's varied museums and facilities allows for the opportunity to soak up High Country history and culture in informative, imaginative, and interpretative ways.

-Located in the heart of downtown Boone, The Turchin Center for the Visual Arts, is the largest visual art facility in Western North Carolina, Eastern Tennessee, and Southwestern Virginia and features works of art from international, regional, as well as local artist.
-Take time to simply gaze at the many different works of art or take part in the many interactive and social activites the Center provides to cultivate a love and appreciation for the visual arts.
+Located in the heart of downtown Boone, the Turchin Center for the Visual Arts, is the largest visual art facility in Western North Carolina, Eastern Tennessee, and Southwestern Virginia and features works of art from international, regional, as well as local artists.
+Take time to simply gaze at the many different works of art or take part in the many interactive and social activities the Center provides to cultivate a love and appreciation for the visual arts.

-Blue Ridge Craft Trails, a part of the Blue Ridge National Heritage Area, highlights many of these Boone area galleries and studios.
-Blue Ridge Craft Trails connects the artists of Appalachia to the rich history of creation in the region, and the natural beauty of the mountains that has inspired countless works of art through the centuries.
-Visit all of the stops in the area by using our Sample Itinerary on their website.
+Blue Ridge Craft Trails, a part of the Blue Ridge National Heritage Area, highlights many Boone area artisan galleries and craft studios.
+Blue Ridge Craft Trails connects the artists of Appalachia to the rich history of creation in the region and honors the natural beauty of the Blue Ridge Mountains that has inspired countless works of art throughout the centuries.
+Visit all of the stops in Watauga County with our Craft Trails Itinerary.